dredremontes/wholeCellFE/readme.md

 Building cellBP:
 =====================

-1. Create Makefile.local_defs in ./topoCell/cellBP/
+1. Create Makefile.local_defs in `./topoCell/cellBP/`

-The included Makefile reads a file called Makefile.local_defs, which contains platform-specific definitions.
+The included Makefile reads a file called `Makefile.local_defs`, which contains platform-specific definitions.
 You must create this file!
-Makefile.example_defs includes suggested settings for Linux and OS/X.
+`Makefile.example_defs` includes suggested settings for Linux and OS/X.

-If you want to use the command-line interface, define NO_GUI in your build (e.g. in Makefile.local_defs).
+If you want to use the command-line interface, define NO_GUI in your build (e.g. in `Makefile.local_defs`).
 If you want to use the GUI, be sure to link against OpenGL and GLUT.

 2. Generate dependencies and compile

-Building the executable is done by running "make depend" followed by "make release" or "make debug".
+Building the executable is done by running "`make depend`" followed by "`make release`" or "`make debug`".
 This should also automatically build the El Topo library.

 Example: